jonnor/tapecore/README.md

 * Lubricants: vegetable oil, sewing-machine-oil, mineral oil.
 * Surface treatment: Sanding, heating, buffing

+# PlateXY
+Extremely simple plotter/laserengraver.

+Goals/features

+* Custom rails fixed to standard plate
+* Usable horizontally, or vertically
+* Head is wire-suspended between fixed rails (no gantry), glideblocks tensioned by the drive wires
+* Standard workarea of with 60cm wide table/plate A3++/35x45 cm
+* Workarea over 1x2 meter by using 1.20x2.40m fullsheet, or attaching to wall

+## TODO

+* Assemble and test PlateXY mechanics
+* Design and test head/mover, with sliders on feet
+* Complete pen-plotter axis, using on cnchead design
+* Add endstops
+* Wire-tensioning mechanism?
+* Test plotting accuracy/speed
+* Test running plotter vertically
+* Test with laserhead, engraving+cutting
+* Document BOM, suppliers
+* Release lasercutting-ready files
+* Document assembly steps

+## Ideas

+* Make 'collapsable' for easy transportation.
+Wires still in place, just stretched out to assemble.
+Attaching to plate using non-invasive clamps etc.
+Should have guide wires for easily getting rails parallell (and maybe square).
+* Attaching onto wall with freestanding rails.
+Each rail a sandwhich/I-beam, manufacturable as multiple pieces.
+Allows plate to be optional, using wall as worksurface directly.
+* Flip motor to top-side, to not build downwards.
+Requires some spacers.
+Could use this to make a motorplate, with tension-adjustment?
+Can to let motorplate slide parallell on rail, screws for locking position/downwards.

 # TapeXY

 Experiment in super low-cost XY stage, for uses in digital fabrication techniques